Rewire Your Brain to Stop Impulse Buying Today

 Sub-section 7.2: Set up strict digital barriers and shopping controls

-Friction is your absolute best friend when trying to break a bad habit.
+Friction is your most effective tool for breaking a bad habit.
 You must set up digital shopping barriers to make buying things difficult and annoying.
 The harder it is to check out, the less likely you are to actually complete the purchase.

 Take ten minutes today and delete saved credit cards from your favorite websites.
 Force yourself to stand up, find your wallet, and type the numbers manually every time.
 This tiny physical barrier gives your brain enough time to reconsider the unnecessary purchase.